-Dublin is by far the largest city on the entire island of Ireland, and with this comes a significantly higher number of restaurants.
-Dublin is Ireland’s truly cosmopolitan city, which means that it has people from all over the world.
-This means that it doesn’t specialise in seafood the way Galway or Kinsale does, but it also means that Dublin has everything a travelling pescatarian could possibly want, from freshly prepared sushi to hearty Irish fare.
-Some Dublin restaurants to look out for:
+Dublin is by far the largest city on the island of Ireland, and with this comes a significantly higher number of restaurants.
+Ireland’s capital is a truly cosmopolitan city, which means that it has people from all over the world.
+As a result, it doesn’t specialize in seafood the way Galway or Kinsale does, but it also means that Dublin has everything a traveling pescatarian could possibly want, from freshly prepared sushi to hearty Irish fare.
+Some of the best Dublin restaurants to look out for include:

-Catch 22 offers simpler, more refined dishes that really showcase the quality of the fish and shellfish caught in Irish waters.
+- Catch 22: Simpler, more refined dishes that really showcase the quality of the fish and shellfish caught in Irish waters.

-The Oar House is a favourite with locals and tourists.
+- The Oar House: A favorite with locals and tourists.
 It offers a family-friendly atmosphere and it has its own trawler, so you can be absolutely certain of the fish’s freshness and provenance.

-Crabby Jos is a scenic Dart (train) journey from Dublin City to the coastal town of Howth.
-After a ramble around the Hill of Howth, treat yourself to some of the freshest seafood at our favourite spot on the pier.
+- Crabby Jos: A scenic Dart (train) journey from Dublin City to the coastal town of Howth.
+After a ramble around the Hill of Howth, treat yourself to some of the freshest seafood at our favorite spot on the pier.